gregcaporaso/artifinder-beta/README.md

-# artifinder 📚: a [QIIME 2 Framework (Q2F)](https://use.qiime2.org) Research Data Management tool
+# artifinder 📚: a `rachis` (formerly Q2F) Research Data Management tool

-`artifinder` is designed to help you find and identify [Q2F `Results`](https://use.qiime2.org/en/latest/back-matter/glossary.html#term-result) that are relevant to your analysis from a directory that might contain a mix of relevant and irrelevant `Result` files.
+`artifinder` is designed to help you find and identify `[rachis](https://news.rachis.org/en/latest/2025-10-23-q2f-transition.html)` (formerly Q2F) [`Results`](https://use.qiime2.org/en/latest/back-matter/glossary.html#term-result) that are relevant to your analysis from a directory that might contain a mix of relevant and irrelevant `Result` files.
 This can be useful when:
- 1. you're getting to the end of a complex analysis and need to compile relevant [QIIME 2 `Artifacts`](https://use.qiime2.org/en/latest/back-matter/glossary.html#term-artifact) for inclusion with a manuscript; or
+ 1. you're getting to the end of a complex analysis and need to compile relevant [`Artifacts`](https://use.qiime2.org/en/latest/back-matter/glossary.html#term-artifact) for inclusion with a manuscript; or
  2. you're picking up an analysis that someone left off on, and you're struggling to make sense of which files were used for what (and which files have a date with the compost bin).

 For example, given a **target** `Result` (`ss-usage/Serial/hits-table.qzv` in the example that follows) and a search directory (`ss-usage`), `artifinder` provides you with absolute file paths to all of the QIIME 2 `Artifacts` that were used in the creation of the target.